 By default, each of these features appears at the top of the AcuBench interface when you open the application.
+The result is an interface that looks much like the following:.

 2.8.1 The Toolbars

 By default, AcuBench displays the Standard, Project, Editor, and Align toolbars at startup.
 When you use the AcuBench integrated debugger, the Debug toolbar is displayed, as well.